a-toms/social-network/social-network-guide.md

 ```

-7.3 -> Update your template to use the data in the newly received user model instance.
+7.3 -> Update your template to use the data in the newly received user model instance to render the particular user's profile page.
 Open your template at ``mysite/social_network_app/templates/social_network_app/profile.html``.
 Update your file so that it contains:
 ```